Tiqqun: Tiqqun 1

 The journal's first issue included a frontispiece depicting a traditional Italian mask set against the Latin inscription SUA CUIQUE PERSONA (To each their own mask); masks are used frequently as metaphorical devices throughout the issue.
 The frontispiece is a detail of Portrait Cover with Grotesques [it], an Italian Renaissance painting of uncertain origin, commonly attributed to Ridolfo Ghirlandaio.
 The painting functioned as a practical art object, intended as a cover for a portrait painting.
 Although its companion is also uncertain, Portrait Cover has become associated with the portrait Veiled Woman [it], also attributed to Ghirlandaio.
 The two artworks are exhibited together at the Uffizi Gallery in Florence.

-Of course you know, this means war! is a brief opening piece which sets out the authors' disgust with modern society, which they liken to the Situationist notion of the Spectacle, and also to the Kabbalistic notion of Qliphoth (shells, husks), the latter being evil forces in Jewish mysticism.
+Of course you know, this means war! is a brief opening piece which sets out the authors' disgust with modern society, which they liken to the Situationist notion of the Spectacle, and also to the Kabbalistic notion of qlippoth (shells, husks), the latter being evil forces in Jewish mysticism.
 Against the prevailing social order, the authors propose Tiqqun, referring both to the Jewish concept of healing, and also to the journal itself.
 The piece is dated Venice, January 15, 1999.
 What is Critical Metaphysics? gives a description of its titular subject, which is opposed to "commodity domination", or commodity metaphysics.
 The article's title is a play on What is Metaphysics?, a lecture given by Heidegger in 1929.
 According to the authors, critical metaphysics is an irrepressable, anti-capitalist way of perceiving reality, which consumer culture, modernity and analytic philosophy have failed to eliminate.
 The authors stress that the concept is not academic, but practical: "Critical Metaphysics is in everyone's guts."
 Persons who engage in critical metaphysics are described as critical metaphysicians.
 In one passage, people who join to "politicize metaphysics" represent the emergence of "the coming insurrection of the Mind"; The Coming Insurrection was the title later given to the first work by The Invisible Committee.
 Between articles an image of a black square was reproduced, taken from a work by the occult philosopher Robert Fludd.
 For Fludd, the black square represented the Void which preceded the Creation.
 The authors reproduced the image to illustrate surrounding themes of nothingness and night.